 St. Regis Hotel, Washington, D.C.
-The Company received \$75 and \$300 in distributions related to its former interest in the St. Regis Hotel for the six months ended June 30, 2012 and 2011, respectively.
-The Company recorded income of \$75 and \$300 for the three months ended June 30, 2012 and 2011, respectively, and \$75 and \$300 for the six months ended June 30, 2012 and 2011, respectively, related to its interest in the St. Regis Hotel.
+The Company received a distribution of \$75 in June 2012 and a distribution of \$300 in June 2011 related to its former interest in the St. Regis Hotel.
+The Company recorded income of \$75 and \$300 for the nine months ended September 30, 2012 and 2011, respectively, related to its interest in the St. Regis Hotel.
 The Company does not anticipate receiving any additional payments related to the sale of the tax credits related to its former interest in St. Regis Hotel.